verukami/verukami/README.md

-### Hi there 👋
+### Hi there, I'm Verónica 👋

-I'm Verónica Martínez ✨ @MissVkami ✨

-I'm a Web Designer & AI Enthusiast.
+I'm a UI Designer and a Junior Front-End Developer bases in Mexico city✨

+### after 10 years working as a designer I decided to come to the dark side deciding to do a Bootcamp and then I began to study on my own

+-  📚 Working to become a pro in CSS and React
+- 🌱Passionate about AI
-- 🌱 I’m currently learning Python & much more
+- 💜  Exploring Python
 - 😄 Pronouns: She/her